cloudshiftstrategies/css_vault_lab/README.md

     * go to the Vault Credentials tab.

         Notice that the web app didn't authenticate with vault and cant get db credentials.
-        When this web application starts up, it tries logging into vault.
+        When this web application starts up, it tries logging into vault once.
 At that time, vault was sealed and the login failed.
-Additionally, vault is configured to not allow subsequent logins for security so that other instances cant masquerade themselves as our instance.
+Additionally, vault is configured to not allow subsequent logins for security, so that other instances cant masquerade themselves as our instance.
         This works really well for ephemeral web applications that have a short life.

         In the real world, to resolve this, we'd probably just terminate the web server and